 The Pyranha Fusion Sit-On Top is a kayak all about having fun, whether paddling down a wild river, cruising flat water, or paddling and surfing waves.
 The new Fusion SOT combines the forgiving hull perfected on the proven Fusion Crossover Kayak with an open design that appeals to paddlers who prefer the simplicity of a sit-on-top.
 The super stable, forgiving hull allows for great maneuvrability in moving water and allows you to paddle and cruise with ease on flat waters.

-Fusion SOT features a rear KajakSport Hatch that holds plenty of gear perfect for overnight trip and the aluminium grab handles attached with captive inserts allow to to easily grab ontho the kayak for a drier ride thanks to their stronger and more durable design.
+Fusion SOT features a rear KajakSport Hatch that holds plenty of gear perfect for an overnight trip and the aluminum grab handles attached with captive inserts allow to easily grab onto the kayak for a drier ride thanks to their stronger and more durable design.
 The Fusion SOT also has a stable and nimble hull that runs rivers and surfs waves with ease and if you drop the skeg you can cruise flatwater sections or quiet backwaters for a peaceful trip out on the water.

 Weight suitability: from 30kg to 130kg / 66lb to 286lb

 Dimensions: 317cm x 78cm / 10'5" x 21"

 Weight: 25.5kg / 26lb

 Please see our blog about reopening for details of the changes we are having to make which may affect the delivery of your order.

 Our standard charge is £4.95 for a total order of £49.99 or under.

 Standard shipping is free for a total order of £50 or more to most of mainland UK.
 Once you have entered your delivery address then upgrades may be available.